asa-davis/SpiceTrader/README.md

         - clicking on a village you haven't visited yet reveals "unknown village", but if you have visited them, you get more info
     - pirate bases
         - spawn pirates
-        - pirates wander nearby their base unless a player approaches. (use dijkstra map class?)
+        - pirates wander nearby their base unless a player approaches.
         - shoot at player
         - these increase in frequency the farther out from center of map you go
         - destroying a pirate base allows player to dock there and acquire gold/items
-    - cooldown on cannons
     - dont let pirates get within a certain radius of friendly ports. display radius?
     - (IMPORTANT) different map hitboxes for different tile types
     - falling off world death/outer world textures